mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 toc_icon: "cog"
 classes: wide
 ---
-Spring Core in Spring Certification.
+Spring AOP in Spring Certification.

 ## What is the concept of AOP?
 AOP is **A**spect **O**riented **P**rogramming, which refers to a type of programming that aims to increase modularity by allowing the separation of cross-cutting concerns.